The self remains a secret for many, if not all of us.

 “To the Reader

-This is a book of good faith, reader.
+This is a book of good faith, readers.
 It warns you from the outset that I have not proposed any end in it, other than domestic and private: I have had no consideration of your service, nor of my glory: my forces are not capable of such a design.
 I wanted it for the particular convenience of my relatives and friends: so that having lost me (which they must do very soon) they might find in it some traces of my conditions and moods, and that by this means they might nourish more fully and more vividly the acquaintance they had with me.
 If it had been to seek the favor of the world, I would have adorned myself with borrowed beauties.
 I want them to see me in my simple, natural and ordinary way, without study or artifice: for it is me that I paint.
 My flaws will be seen in full view, my imperfections and my naive form, as much as public reverence has allowed me.
 If I had been among those nations that are said to still live under the sweet freedom of the first laws of nature, I assure you that I would have willingly painted myself completely naked.
-Thus, Reader, I am myself the subject of my book: it is not right that you should employ your leisure in a subject so frivolous and so vain.
+Thus, Reader, I am myself the question of my book: it is not right that you should employ your leisure in a subject so frivolous and so vain.
 To God, then.

 From Montaigne, this 12th of June 1580.”